-4. Training and Recognition for Input Agencies (Rs.
-27.00 lakh)
+4. Training for Input Agencies (Rs.
+7.572 lakhs)

 Seed, Fertilizer and Pesticide dealers are integral part of the farming sector and the Department is committed to safe-guard the interests of these stakeholders.
-However, stringent enforcement actions initiated during 2016-17 have caused certain misunderstandings among the input dealers and this is primarily due to ignorance of the statutory provisions of the respective Acts, Rules or Orders.
-Regular trainings / meeting of input agencies carried out during the earlier T&V System was later ignored and nowadays trainings for input agencies are seldom conducted.
+However, stringent enforcement actions initiated, have caused certain misunderstandings among the input dealers and this is primarily due to ignorance of the statutory provisions of the respective Acts, Rules or Orders.
+Regular trainings/ meeting of input agencies carried out during the earlier T &V System was later ignored.
 It is therefore proposed that Input Dealer Meet shall be conducted in every block once in two months.
-Further, a workshop / seminar shall be conducted for all the input dealers in every block in each crop season, for which a financial support, not exceeding Rs.
-5000.00 per workshop / seminar per crop season shall be provided.
+Further, a workshop/seminar shall be conducted for all the input dealers in every block in each crop season, for which a financial support, not exceeding Rs.3600.00 per workshop/seminar per crop season shall be provided.
 A district level seminar involving the participation of input manufacturers, distributors and dealers is also proposed to be conducted by the Principal Agricultural Officer during the year, for which a financial support not exceeding Rs.
-15000.00 shall be provided.
+15000.00 shall be provided